open-rpa/openflow/readme.md

 this will create 2 environment files with an example of how to connect to a locally installed openflow or how to connect to [app.openiap.io](https://app.openiap.io)
 So lets assume you want to run a remote openflow connected to [app.openiap.io](https://app.openiap.io)

-on windows

-`openflow-nodered-cli --install noderedremote`

-and on Linux remember to use sudo

 `sudo openflow-nodered-cli --install noderedremote`

-this will prompt for a pre-created username and password, and then install a local service with the name noderedremote and start it
+this will prompt for the pre-created username and password, and then install a local service with the name noderedremote and start it

 then open a browser and visit [localhost.openiap.io:1880](http://localhost.openiap.io:1880)